When it comes to the Covid-19 vaccine, 2 is better than 1

 A vaccine doesn’t eradicate the virus but it does help protect millions from the effects of coronavirus.
 It allows the body’s natural defences to fight and ultimately defeat the infection.
 This is the first step to safeguarding ourselves, and our community, against this disease.
-To date over 92 million Covid-19 vaccinations have been given to people in the UK have had the vaccine: that many people can’t be wrong.
+To date over 92 million Covid-19 vaccinations have been given to people in the UK: that many people can’t be wrong.

 “It’s a bit like a seat belt.
 It won’t prevent you from having a crash but it makes it more likely you’ll be OK if you do.”